acurwen/BASH-Calculator/README.md

 ## Writing if statements based on operation symbol

 Now, for the if else statements, the statement to run will be determined by the operator symbol typed by the user.
-So I have to figure out how to use the operation symbols to dictate which arithmetic condition is met.
+Here, I had to figure out how to use the operation symbols to dictate which arithmetic condition is met.

 Keeping the numbers static still, I tested an if conditional based off the operation symbol, starting with '+' for addition.
 I added a 'read' line for the user to input an operation symbol and assigned that to a variable called 'symbol'.
 Ran the script, typed in '+' and it successfully returned '7'.